Robust Reasoning Benchmark: Abstract

 \section{Abstract}

-While Large Language Models (LLMs) achieve high performance on standard mathematical benchmarks, their underlying reasoning processes remain highly overfit to standard textual formatting.
-We propose a perturbation pipeline consisting of 14 techniques to evaluate robustness of LLM reasoning.
-We apply this pipeline to AIME 2024 dataset and evalute 8 state-of-the-art models on the resulting benchmark.
-While frontier models exhibit resilience, open-weights reasoning models suffer catastrophic collapses (up to 55\% average accuracy drops across perturbations and up to 100\% on some), exposing structural fragility.
-To further disentangle mechanical parsing failures from downstream reasoning failures, we strictly isolate the models' working memory capacity by forcing models to solve multiple unperturbed mathematical problems sequentially within a single context window.
-Our results indicate that open weight models ranging from 7B to 120B parameters and Claude Opus 4.6 exhibit accuracy decay on subsequent problems.
-This degradation demonstrates that intermediate reasoning steps permanently pollute standard dense attention mechanisms.
-We argue that to achieve reliable reasoning, future reasoning architectures must integrate explicit contextual resets within a model's own Chain-of-Thought, leading to fundamental open questions regarding the optimal granularity of atomic reasoning tasks.
+While Large Language Models (LLMs) achieve high performance on standard mathematical benchmarks, their problem-solving abilities depend on the context and textual formatting.
+We introduce the \emph{Robust Reasoning Benchmark (RRB)}, a pipeline of 13 deterministic textual perturbations applied to AIME 2024 and AIME 2025.
+Evaluating 8 state-of-the-art models, we find that frontier models are largely resilient, with the notable exception of Claude, which categorically refuses many transformed prompts.
+Open-weights reasoning models exhibit a range of failure modes under structural noise (cognitive thrashing, tokenization breakdown, and reasoning collapse), with up to 54\% average accuracy drops across perturbations and up to 100\% on some.
+We further study one of these failure modes in isolation: attention dilution caused by the model's own chain-of-thought.
+By tasking models with solving multiple independent mathematical problems sequentially within a single context window, we identify \emph{Intra-Query Attention Dilution}.
+Open-weights models ranging from 7B to 120B parameters exhibit accuracy decay on subsequent problems, suggesting that intermediate reasoning steps progressively pollute standard dense attention mechanisms.
+We argue that in order to achieve reliable reasoning, future architectures need to integrate explicit contextual resets within models' own chain-of-thought, leading to open research questions regarding the optimal granularity of reasoning tasks.